g302ge/gear/pallets/payment/README.md

-# Implementation of custom transactions fees
+# Implementation of custom transaction fees

 Gear-specific implementation of traits defined by the Substrate's transaction payment pallet to be used with the said pallet in place of default implementations.